Linux Overview

 There are some notable privacy concerns with Linux which you should be aware of.
 Despite these drawbacks, desktop Linux distributions are still great for most people who want to:

-• Avoid telemetry that often comes with proprietary operating systems
+- Avoid telemetry that often comes with proprietary operating systems

-• Maintain software freedom
+- Maintain software freedom

-• Use privacy focused systems such as Whonix or Tails
+- Use privacy-focused systems such as Whonix or Tails

 Open-Source Security

-It is a common misconception that Linux and other open-source software is inherently secure simply because the source code is available.
+It is a common misconception that Linux and other open-source software are inherently secure simply because the source code is available.
 There is an expectation that community verification occurs regularly, but this isn’t always the case.

 In reality, distro security depends on a number of factors, such as project activity, developer experience, the level of rigor applied to code reviews, and how often attention is given to specific parts of the codebase that may go untouched for years.